Tuesday, December 27, 2022

 Can the VCO be improved by implementing higher resolution analog to digital conversion?
 Let's find out.

-For this post I built a simple breakout board (abbeviated as "BoB") using Microchip's MCP33151 analog to digital converter (ADC).
-Data sheet for this IC is here
+For this post I built a simple breakout board (abbreviated as "BoB") using Microchip's MCP33151 analog to digital converter (ADC).
+Datasheet for this IC is here

 Let's get right into it.